The APY Calculator is a tool that enables you to calculate the actual interest earned on an investment over a year.

 All you need to do is:

-The calculator will count the APY.
-In this case it amounts to 2,01%.
+The calculator will then calculate the APY.
+In this case, it amounts to 2.01%.

 If you want to make the inverse calculation, you can also use the savings calculator.
 This tool helps you estimate how much you'll save or how much you need to deposit if you have a certain amount as your goal.

 The best way to understand the difference between the APR and APY is to consider a real-world example.
 Let's imagine that you are about to buy a car and you are looking for the best way to finance it with loans.
 You go to a bank which offers you an APR of 12% with interest to be paid monthly (the bank doesn't charge you any other cost besides the interest).
 It means that in every month you need to pay one-twelfth of the annual rate, which is

 12 / 12 = 1% in a month.
 If we translate this scheme into APY, we get a slightly different yearly rate.
 As APY takes into account the effect of the compounding factor, the yearly rate is expressed as

 1.01¹² - 1 = 0.1268.
 So, according to APY, the bank is charging you 12.68 % interest yearly.

 So, as we hope you can see, the annual percentage rate (APY) and the APR (or effective annual rate) are the same if there are no additional cost on the loan and you need to pay the interest once a year.